-A disability applicant with angina also needs to have had an abnormal stress test, ischemic episodes, or abnormal imaging results, as specified in Social Security's disability listing for ischemic heart disease.
-Most individuals with coronary artery disease fulfill this requirement by having an angiogram showing a partial occlusion, or blockage, in a main artery (for example, right coronary artery, left anterior descending artery, or circumflex artery) that is at least a certain percentage (for example, 70% blocked).
+Most individuals with coronary artery disease fulfill the imaging requirement by having an angiogram showing a partial "occlusion," or blockage, in a main artery (for example, right coronary artery, left anterior descending artery, or circumflex artery) that is at least a certain percentage (for example, 70%) blocked.
 For details on the exact requirements, see our article on getting disability benefits for coronary artery disease.